opensearch-project/security/DEVELOPER_GUIDE.md

 rm opensearch-security-1.3.0.0-SNAPSHOT.zip
 ```

+You will have to adjust it to your specific version.
+In this example I'm using `1.3.0.0-SNAPSHOT`.

 Install the demo certificates and default configuration, answer `y` to the first two questions and `n` to the last one: